illinoistech-itm/jhajek/itmt-430/team-project-weekly-sprints/sprint-02/Readme.md

 Clear introduction and small summary of presentation | 1 Clear conclusion and small summary of presentation | 1 Introduction of your teammates | 1
-Demonstration your team Compact | 3
-Demonstration of project tooling | 3
-Demonstration of project overview from the About.md | 3
+Demonstration of project management tool and explanation of the 25 build point items -- tell us what initially was assigned and what was accomplished | 3
-Walk-through of your site | 3
+Demonstration of the Skeleton site with Login working | 3 Demonstration of all team-members virtualized Vagrant Boxes on build server | 3 UI/UX walk through explaining what was accomplished and what portions of the UI/UX are outstanding | 3

 #### Rubric for Project Manager Presentation